Working on your PMP/ACP certification renewal? Earn 10 Category B PDUs from this self-study course.

 There is a lot more to Agile (and becoming Agile) than meets the eye

 You know that Agile is more than meetings, artifacts, and process.
 You know that an Agile journey bears more resemblance to Columbus’s voyage than to a drive around town.
 But what is actually involved in becoming Agile?
 Which aspects matter a lot more than others?
 And why is it that most organizations adopt Agile, but only a few seem to get the amazing results that were promised?

-In this training, Gil Broza interviews 10 outstanding authors, mentors, executives, innovators, and practitioners.
+In this 10-hour long training, Gil Broza interviews 10 outstanding authors, mentors, executives, innovators, and practitioners.
 Every one of them has played a leading role in several successful Agile journeys.